Chapter 3: Post-Secondary Learning

 Academic Dishonesty Consequences

-Should you be accused of academic dishonesty, there will be a process by which your postsecondary institution follows.
-It is important for you to know the specific process and the consequences.
+Should you be accused of academic dishonesty, your postsecondary institution will follow a procedure.
+It is important for you to know the specific process and consequences.
 Let’s look at some of the basic consequences.

-3. Incorrect credential: if you get away with academic dishonesty and are awarded the degree, diploma, or certificate you are enrolled in, you may end up in a job that you are not adequately prepared for or qualified for.
-This can have very serious consequences on those you work with.
+3. Incorrect credential: if you get away with academic dishonesty and are awarded the degree, diploma, or certificate you are enrolled in, you may end up in a job that you are not adequately prepared for or qualified to do.
+This can have very serious consequences for those you work with.

 Typically, if you are suspected of academic dishonesty you will go through some combination of the following steps:

-• 1st offence: Professor will speak to you and you may receive a formal written notice → you may receive a zero on the assignment
+• 1st offence: The professor will speak to you and you may receive a formal written notice and you may receive a zero on the assignment

 • 2nd offence: Zero on the assignment, formal written notice, meeting with the chair, dean, or principal